Ivy League Schools in Pennsylvania: 11 Top Schools

 Location: Bethlehem, PA

 Lehigh University has a reputation for creating career-ready graduates in fields such as engineering and entrepreneurship.
-The school touts a low 10:1 student-to-faculty ratio and a small average class size of just 26.
-Forty percent of Lehigh students have an international experience, 91% of students complete an internship or experiential learning experience, and 93% participate in an extracurricular activity.
+The school touts a low 10:1 student-faculty ratio and a small average class size of just 28.
+42% percent of Lehigh students have an international experience, 91% of students complete an internship or experiential learning experience, and 91% participate in an extracurricular activity.

-Lehigh has a long-standing rivalry with the next college on this list, Lafayette.
-There’s a saying that Lehigh fans have two favorite teams, “their own Mountain Hawks and whoever is playing Lafayette.”
-The two schools, located less than 20 miles apart, began playing each other in 1894 and have played each other more than any other set of rivals in the nation.
+Lehigh has a long-standing football rivalry with the next college on this list, Lafayette.
+There’s a saying that Lehigh fans have two favorite teams, “[their] own Mountain Hawks and whoever is playing Lafayette.”
+The two schools, located less than 20 miles apart, began playing each other in 1884 and have played each other more than any other set of rivals in the nation.

 5. Lafayette College